kul1/b4dcity/README.md

 You can now log into your Spree installation using the initial user account (username: `spree@example.com`,  password: `spree123`).

+`

+This will pull down the code that was deployed to Heroku so you have it locally, attach this repository as a new remote, attempt to pull down the latest version and merge it in, and then push that change back to your Heroku app instance.

 At Local Cli run or put in .profile